 In this thesis, I have used GRASP reflector antenna modelling software made by TICRA [14] for the antenna modelling, simulation of radiation patterns, and understanding of various effects on antenna radiation pattern like blockage, spillover, change of reflector diameters and edge tapering, for large aperture X-band antennas.
 In modelling and analysis, the Gaussian feed pattern was used in lack of additional real-feed specifications.
 Gaussian feed provides a beam with a Gaussian taper, with edge tapering of desired value.
-The feed pattern is normalized to radiate 4π watts, expressed in dBi.
+The integral of the radiation pattern over the sphere is normalized to 4π .